AASHE/django-integration-settings/integration_settings/media/README.md

     # include the shared aashe settings
     from integration_settings.media.s3 import *

     # Update INSTALLED_APPS
     INSTALLED_APPS += ('s3_folder_storage',)

     # tell it where you keep your static files in this app
     STATICFILES_DIRS = (os.path.join(os.path.dirname(__file__), 'static'),)

-No need to add 's3_folder_storage' to your installed apps, this is done in the settings include.

 ## What it does